 A great posture exudes success and confidence.
 There are a lot of benefits to having a good posture.; not just for improving your appearance.
-A correctly aligned posture is essential for maintaining optimum energy levels, ensuring muscles function efficiency, and preventing lower back pain which is often the consequence of prolonged structural imbalances.
+A correctly aligned posture is essential for maintaining optimum energy levels, ensuring muscle function efficiency, and preventing lower back pain which is often the consequence of prolonged structural imbalances.
 As a result, having an excellent posture not only boosts confidence but also benefits your physical and mental well-being.

 Many physical therapists say good postural alignment is the best-kept secret of new fitness movements.
 The good news is you can improve your posture and start the realignment process now, whatever your age.

 The most apparent causes are bad falls and accidents, but bad posture results from environmental factors and incorrect biomechanical habits, such as carrying heavy bags on one shoulder.
 Sitting and slouching in front of the TV and poking our heads forward, goose-style, at computer screens doesn’t do our posture any good, nor does carrying excessive weight.
 Muscular imbalances, such as the thighs being over-trained compared to the opposing hamstring muscles, are also contributing factors.

 - Your shoulders, hips and knees are at an equal height from the floor.

 - From the side view, you should have four natural curves in your spine.

-- Your head sits straight, no tilts or rotation.
+- Your head sits straight, with no tilts or rotation.

 - Vertebrae run straight down the centre of your back.